 Each chapter had a clear-cut learning point — keys to success, the psychology to selling and how to set goals.

-Going from $0 to $100 million in sales can be predicted, planned and measured — at least that’s what Roberge and the team at HubSpot say.
+Going from $0 to $100 million in sales can be predicted, planned and measured — at least that’s what the author, Mark Roberge, and the team at HubSpot say.
 Oh, and they’ve actually made it happen.

 This book digs into the proven formula used to scale their sales team, build a process and reach goals.
 Although this book is the last on this list, I would recommend it as the one you want to pick up and dive into first.